sitectl/cuttle/README.md

 $ ursula --provisioner=vagrant envs/example/sitecontroller site.yml
 ```

-### Tardis and Heat
+### Openstack and Heat

+_your inventory must have a `heat_stack.yml` and a optional `vars_heat.yml` in order for this to work_

-You can also test in Tardis with Heat Orchestration.
-First, grab your stackrc file from Tardis:
+You can also test in Openstack with Heat Orchestration.
+First, grab your stackrc file from Openstack Horizon:

 `Project > Compute > Access & Security > Download OpenStack RC File`